ylaizet/openslide-python/README.rst

 Using Docker
 --------------

-Quick demo
+Quick local demo using docker.

+Get some slides and put them in a directory (in `/path/to/slides` in this example)

+Test data available at http://openslide.cs.cmu.edu/download/openslide-testdata/

+Run demo docker

 ::

-  docker run -d -v "/path/to/slides:/slides" --name my_slides -p 5000:5000 openslide-python
+  docker run -d -v "/path/to/slides:/slides" -p 5005:5000 ylaizet/openslide-python

+Browse you server on port 5005

 More Information